emanuelcasco/personal-blog/posts/en-US/structured-methodology-for-ai.md

 Now as soon as I startup Claude, it has already load the necessaery context.
 Furthermore, this approach of appending a prompt to the system prompt worked much better than i expected so I used the same approach to load the memory files (see `claude --append-system-prompt "$system_prompt"`).

-**The third lesson: Create scripts to automate repetitive tasks outside the agent.**

 ## The Subagent Revelation

 As I used these workflows more, I noticed a problem.
 Long AI conversations would get... messy.
 My carefully crafted senior developer persona would get confused after 50 messages about different topics.